Java 2 SDK and Runtime Environment File Structure

 - The root directory of the SDK software installation.
 Contains copyright, license, and README files.
 Also contains src.jar, the archive of source code for the Java 2 platform.

 - The executable files for the development tools contained in the Java Development Kit.
 The PATH environment variable should contain an entry for this directory.
 For more information on the tools, see the SDK Tools.

 - Files used by the development tools.
 These include

 tools.jar, which contains non-core classes for support of the tools and utilities in the SDK.
 Also includes

 dt.jar, the DesignTime archive of BeanInfo files that tell interactive development environments (IDE's) how to display the Java components and how to let the developer customize them for the application.

 - The root directory of the Java runtime environment used by the SDK development tools.
 The runtime environment is an implementation of the Java 2 platform.
-This is the directory referred to by the java.home system property.
+This is the directory represented by the java.home system property.

-- Executable files for tools and libraries used by the Java platform.
+- Executable files and DLLs for tools and libraries used by the Java platform.
 The executable files are identical to files in

 - Code libraries, property settings, and resource files used by the Java runtime environment.
 Includes: